Get to know me in three:

 - I lived on the West Side of São Paulo, Brazil, for several years.
 I miss the strong espresso and pão na chapa (grilled bread) at 24-hour bakeries, the experimental art and music scenes, and weekends on the Minhocão elevated park.

-- A values that influence me:
+- A value that influence me:

 - The importance of curiosity and knowledge is something I learned from a young age, and they have propelled many of my professional and personal interests, particularly those relating to cultural competence.
 My childhood was evenly split between the Northeastern megalopolis and the rural South, and as a young person I navigated between these contexts at home and school.
 As a young adult, I sought every opportunity to travel, learn languages, and meet people from different backgrounds, and much of my professional life has been focused on enabling others to develop tools to engage people in other communities respectfully and humanely.